Kuni Kaa Jenkins: Career

 In 2011 as an extension of a Marsden grant Kaa Jenkins published a book He Kōrero: Words Between Us; First Māori–Pākehā Conversations on Paper (Huia Publishers) co-authored with Alison Jones.
 The research was about early Māori writing and the two-way teaching and learning relationships between Māori and Pākehā from 1769 to 1826.
 The book is structured in 16 chapters where Kaa Jenkins and Jones wrote about 16 'different textual artefacts or groups of artifacts' they encountered at various archives and libraries.
 An example is a letter to the chief of Rangihoua pā, Ruatara, in 1814 by Samuel Marsden.
 In 2012 this book won Best Book in Higher Education Publishing at the CLNZ Educational Publishing Awards, Te Kōrero Pono - Non-fiction at the Ngā Kupu Ora Māori Book Awards and an award at the Publishers Association New Zealand (PANZ) Book Design Awards.
-This research work was also an exhibition.
+The research work was also an exhibition.

-In 2012 Kaa Jenkins was appointed the head of social services organisation Ririki to replace the founding chairperson Hone Kaa.
+In 2012 Kaa Jenkins was appointed head of social services organisation Ririki, succeeding founding chairperson Hone Kaa.

 Kaa Jenkins book Tuai: A Traveller in Two Worlds co-authored with Alison Jones and published by Bridget Williams Books won the 2018 Ockham New Zealand Book Awards in the Illustrated Non-Fiction category.
 The book is about two young Māori men who travelled in 1817 to England, Ngare Raumati chief Tuai and Tītere.
 Reviewer Briar Wood describes how in this book Jones and Kaa Jenkins use primary sources such as letters and journals and a 'cautious interpretation of the significance of Tuai’s journey' to create a 'profoundly interconnected book'.
 The book was launched in 2017 at Kororareka Marae in the Bay of Islands.
 It is part of a series 'Te Takarangi: Celebrating Māori' produced by the Royal Society Te Apārangi and Ngā Pae o te Māramatanga.
 The Ockham prize money was put towards a trip of Ngare Raumati to London to take some of Tuai’s drawings loaned to an exhibition Oceania at the Royal Academy of the Arts.

 The writing partnership between Kaa Jenkins and Jones has been a long one and extends to academic papers.

 Kaa Jenkins has appeared at the Auckland Writers Festival.